Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: Numerical Experiments

 \section{Numerical Experiments}

 In this section we present numerical results for reconstructing a 2D two-bump media.
 For simplicity, we considered noiseless case only.
 In the presence of noise, constructing the data-driven ROM may become unstable and requires regularization.
 This problem was resolved in \cite{borcea2019robust} by optimal SVD-based truncation of the unstable part.
-However, to avoid additional complications, we skipped that part in this work.
-In the first experiment we considered two low contrast bump inclusions (see Fig.\ref{fig:num1}, top left).
-The measurement setup mimics one from medical imaging, i.e. we had $K=8$ sources located on the boundary, two on each side (see red crosses at Fig.\ref{fig:num1}, top left).
-We used $s=6$ positive spectral values.
-Here and below, to obtain $q(x)$, we solve ill-conditioned linear system (\ref{eq:intdMIMO2}) by projecting it onto its dominant eigenvectors.
-On the top right of Fig.\ref{fig:num1} we plotted the reconstruction when actual true internal solution ${U}(x,\lambda))$ is available.
-This is typically not the case, so we called it 'Cheated IE'.
-The usual Born linearization result (when we replace ${U}(x,\lambda))$ in (\ref{eq:intdMIMO}) with ${U}_0(x,\lambda))$) is shown on bottom left of Fig.\ref{fig:num1}.
+However, to avoid additional complications, we skipped that part in this work. {In our experiments we chose such frequencies that provide enough sensitivity for both near and far zones.} In the first experiment we considered two low contrast bump inclusions (see Fig.\ref{fig:num1}, top left).
+The measurement setup mimics one from medical imaging, i.e. we had $K=8$ sources located on the boundary, two on each side (see red crosses at Fig.\ref{fig:num1}, top left). {We used $m=5$ positive spectral values $\lambda=1,2,14,50,128$.
+The forward problem was discretized on a regular triangular grid using finite-element method with $N=151\times 151$ elements.
+We approximated (\ref{eq:intdMIMO2}) using nodal quadrature on a $301\times 301$ grid.
+Here and below, to compute discrete $p$, the obtained ill-conditioned system was solved by projecting it onto its dominant eigenvectors.} On the top right of Fig.\ref{fig:num1} we plotted the reconstruction when actual true internal solution ${U}(x,\lambda))$ is available. {We call this scenario 'Cheated IE', and use it to emulate the best possible outcome of hypothetical iterative (aka distorted Lippmann-Schwinger ) realizations, when at the terminal stage the true $p$ is approximately known.} The usual Born linearization result (when we replace ${U}(x,\lambda))$ in (\ref{eq:intdMIMO}) with ${U}_0(x,\lambda))$) is shown on bottom left of Fig.\ref{fig:num1}.
 Finally, the reconstruction using our approach is plotted on the bottom right of Fig.\ref{fig:num1}.
 As one can observe, the Born approximation results in multiple artifacts and produces a significantly worse reconstruction compared to our approach and 'Cheated IE'.